adasegroup/FES-feature-selector/README.md

 ### Synthetic data

 Synthetic data used for examination of the proposed methods consists of both bi-level variable selection and group selection.
 The data set generation is conducted via the linear model with the noise term follow a normal distribution.
-Ground truthxis partitioned into 20 equally sized groups.
+Ground truth is partitioned into 20 equally sized groups.
 In this research, we intend to consider several kinds of grouping structure.

 ### Real data